Museum of American Glass in West Virginia: History

 An application for incorporation of The West Virginia Museum of American Glass, Ltd. in the state of West Virginia was signed and notarized on April 15, 1993.
 A state charter as a non-profit was granted on May 7, 1993.
 On July 24, 1994, tax exempt status under Section 501(c)(3) of the Internal Revenue Code was granted.
 Later, the Lewis County Chamber of Commerce contracted with the Marshall University Center for Business and Economic Research in Huntington, West Virginia, to conduct a feasibility study of the economic impact of a major glass museum in West Virginia.

 A 1995 proposal to house the Museum in either the abandoned West Virginia owned Weston State Hospital (Trans-Allegheny Lunatic Asylum) or former Danser Hardware & Supply Company building, both in Weston, was drawn-up.
 Neither building was available but on October 1, 1996, a state grant was received to purchase a building to house the Museum.

 In the winter of 1996, Museum owned glassware, purchased and donated by the Weston Area Glass History and Study Group, was displayed in the Penny Saved Antiques Mall, in the former JCPenney's building, at 230 Main Avenue in Weston.
 Later on April 25, 1998, the West Virginia Museum of American Glass, Ltd opened to the public in the former Cain's Drug Store building at the corner of Main and Second Streets in downtown Weston.
 This building provided 800 square feet of display area on the ground floor.
 Due to an ever expanding collection, the Board of Directors eventually determined a larger building was needed.
 Less than ten years later, an agreement was signed in September, 2006, to purchase the former JCPenney's department store complex at 230 Main Avenue.
 This has been the Museum's location ever since then.

-The Collection
+Collection

 Spanning the 19th century through the present time, some 18,000 pieces of virtually every type of American glass are on public display with at least that much additional glassware in open storage, available for research and study.
 Many clubs and individuals have donated collections and/or display cases to be dedicated to specific kinds of glass.
 Some past examples are: Steuben Glass from the late Broadway producer Martin Massman's estate; Cameo glass by West Virginia artist Kelsey Murphy and glass paperweights from the Degenhart Museum.